 It is common for high end broadcast audio products to use a digital signal processor (DSP) for complex audio tasks within a product however very few devices use these in battery powered portable equipment due to the power consumption of the devices.
-The CUB solves this by implementing a combination of the latest low current DSP technology and the latest battery technology.
+Glensound USB audio devices solve this by implementing a combination of the latest low current DSP technology and the latest battery technology.